Watch Fresno Mayor Lee Brand speak before the San Joaquin River access vote

 “This is ultimately going to lead to a lawsuit that’s going to take another two or three years,” he added.
 “It’s very frustrating.”

 The vote stops short of pulling the plug on the board’s conditional December 2017 approval of Palm/Nees.
-But John Kinsey, an attorney for Bluffs residents and a resident in the neighborhood, said his clients will no doubt consider litigation over the decision.
+But John Kinsey, an attorney for Bluffs residents, said his clients will no doubt consider litigation over the decision.
 Kinsey said the River Access Corporation effectively met all of the conditions set forth by the conservation board 14 months ago and disregards residents’ good-faith effort to buy the land and accomplish other tasks to make Palm/Nees a reality.
+(NOTE: This story has been updated to delete an incorrect reference saying Kinsey is a Bluffs resident.)

 “I think it’s ironic that the board made a decision that actually limits access as opposed to furthers access,” Kinsey said.
 “What they’ve decided is that they want one point of access as opposed to multiple ones.”